SESYNC-ci/leaflet-in-R-lesson/docs/_slides/layers.md

 ===

+Add layers with common map elements and customize them with `add*`.
 Even more new features coming soon!

 ~~~r